mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 ### Usage and Copyright

-Each PaperFaces portrait is protected under a [Creative Commons License]({{ site.url }}/terms/ "Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0)").
+Each PaperFaces portrait is protected under a [Creative Commons License]({{ site.url }}/terms/ "Attribution-NonCommercial 4.0 International").
 That means they're free to use as avatars, share on social media, or print for personal use only.

 ## Video Tutorials